makevoid/vanieth/Readme.md

 You have to have go (golang) installed

-Then download this repo into your GOPATH, cd into it and run:
+Go get this repo:

-    go get
+    go get github.com/makevoid/vanieth

-to get the repo only dependency (`github.com/ethereum/go-ethereum/crypto`)
+`cd` into it:

+    cd $GOPATH/src/github.com/makevoid/vanieth

+An then run it!

 ### Example run: